HARGEETKOUR/Sales_Overview_2004/README.md

 <br>
 **Decomposition Tree**: On the second page, a decomposition tree visualizes net profit by product line, country, and customer.
 This tree offers a drill-down analysis, allowing users to explore how different dimensions contribute to net profit.<br>

->This dashboard provides Classic Models with a robust analytical view of its sales and profitability.
+>This dashboard gives Classic Models a robust analytical view of its sales and profitability.
 Through detailed breakdowns and interactive visuals, it serves as an essential tool for data-driven insights into product performance, customer demographics, and geographic trends.<br>

 ## Key Visuals Included<br>
 **Net Profit vs Product Line**:This graph reveals the net profit of each product line, helping to identify which categories drive profitability.<br>